chriskuske/CodeSigning/README.md

 - PowerShell 5.1 or higher
 - Access to an Azure Key Vault with a code signing certificate
-- AzureSignTool.exe (automatically downloaded if not present)
+- AzureSignTool-x64.exe v6.0.1 (automatically downloaded if not present)

 ## Supported File Types